Nextdoor/bender/README.md

 ##### Operations
 Data sometimes needs to be transformed, fixed, sanitized, or enriched.
 Operations allow for these types of data manipulation.

-Included JSON mutators:
+* Geo IP lookup

-* Root node promoter (in the case you have nested data)
+* JSON Root node promoter (in the case you have nested data)
-* Array Dropping
+* JSON Array Dropping
-* Array Splitting (turning a single event into multiple)
+* JSON Array Splitting (turning a single event into multiple)
 * Appending value type information to key names (helps with writing data to ElasticSearch)